declanhuggins/www-afrotc-org/PROMPT.md

 - Preview on Cloudflare locally: `npm run preview`

 ## Spec Processing (Optional Helper)
-If the PDF needs text extraction, you can generate `docs/spec/spec.txt` or `docs/spec/spec.md` using your preferred tooling.
+If the PDF needs text extraction, you can use `docs/spec/marching-simulator-spec.md`.
 See `docs/spec/README.md` for suggestions.
 Keep derived artifacts in `docs/spec/` and cite page numbers.

 ## Review Checklist
 - Do requirements map to code/tests via `traceability.md`?